Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released each month.

 Zearalenone Metabolite Used As An Animal Feed Additive To Increase Growth

 The metabolite α‐zearanol, one of the phase I metabolites of ZEN, is used as a growth promoter in non‐European Union countries under the name of Zeranol (trade name Ralgro®).
 It is banned in Europe, but commercially available in many other countries, and used as a growth hormone to increase weight gain in beef cattle due to it's estrogenic effect.
+One of the ways it is used, is that drug companies make little pellets out of it and inject it into cattle in their ear where is slowly moves into the ciruclation and ends up in the fat.
+It will allow the cattle to fatten up while using 30% less calories to do it.
+(This also shows you that some mycotoxins can affect us and cause us to get fat.)
 I was looking at the ralgo.com website recently and saw on their home page that they were selling this product as a method to conserve land, and water resources, and leave something for the next generation.
 This product is being used to fatten up the animals, and they are presenting it as a way to use less feed, which saves crop land, less pasture land and uses less water.
 Certainly if you can use an endocrine disrupting mycotoxin to fatten up your animals faster than normal, it will save use of feed which ultimately does save on use of pasture land, crop land and water.
 Is this how we want to preserve our resources though?
 This is the problem that arises when we as consumers only hear what we want to hear, such as using a product to preserve the water, land or decreasing carbon units.
 Certainly this product will do all of these things.
 However, none of these things in themselves means anything in reality.
 They are just methods to manipulate an uneducated public.
 We really have to look at each individual situation rather than relying on soundbits to make decisions.
 Real life is always multifaceted and every situation is unique.
 It is quite disheartening that this mycotoxin would actually be fed to animals to fatten them.
 Then people, or pets, or other farm animals eat the meat, milk, or eggs from those animals.
 Excretion of ZEN and it's metabolites in meat, milk and eggs has been documented.
 Zeranol and its metabolites present in the meat of zeranol-implanted beef cattle may indeed be considered an endocrine disruptor for human consumers.
 In human females who eat food contaminated with ZEN, studies have associated it with female reproductive changes such as breast cancer and precocious puberty.

 You may remember in 2017 that Ajee Wilson, the 2006 Olympian tested positive for zeranol and was accused of taking the anabolic agent.
 After reviewing her food purchases, it was decided that the zeranol was from contaminated American beef that she had eaten.